zachary-trozenski/dat201_ccac/README.md

 # dat201_ccac
 My name is Zach and I'm a linguist professionally.
-I've enrolled into CCAC's Data Analytics certificat program to learn more about how to use software and programming to help better visualize and tackle problems using data driven solutions.
+I've enrolled into CCAC's Data Analytics certificate program to learn more about how to use software and programming (specifically Python) to help better visualize and tackle problems using data driven solutions.
 In my spare time I like to bird-watch, camp, play games, and watch movies.

 ## About this repo